feorean/single_node_hadoop_docker/README.md

+# Setting up Single node HADOOP on docker container

-#This Dockerfile builds Hadoop Docker image using Ubuntu image and OpenJDK jvm on single node.
+## This Dockerfile builds Hadoop Docker image using Ubuntu image and OpenJDK jvm on single node.

 NOTE: I have not included hadoop instalation file as it big (too big for image rebuilds).
 But you can download it from Apache web site.